jefftranter/6800/sbc/software/README.md

 A port of the full featured (e.g. floating point) Microsoft Basic originally for the MITS Altair 680 computer.

+Run from address DF00 from the Fantom II (ACIA) monitor or the front panel using: RESET DO DF00.

 At the "MEMORY SIZE?" prompt, press <Enter> to use all available memory or a smaller number to use less memory.